-Trading stock event contracts isn’t the same as betting on the stock market, nor is that allowed on prediction market sites.
-Instead, you're buying or selling Yes/No contracts that ask measurable questions about the market as a whole.
+When trading stock event contracts on prediction market sites, you're buying or selling Yes/No contracts that ask measurable questions about the market as a whole.

-For instance, a market might ask, “Will the S&P 500 close higher today?”
-If your prediction is correct, the contract pays a preset amount; otherwise, it pays $0.
+For example, a market might ask, “Will the S&P 500 close higher today?”
+If your prediction is correct, the contract settles at $1.
+However, if your prediction is incorrect, each contract expires at $0.
 From our review, the top prediction markets for trading stock event contracts include Kalshi, Crypto.com, Robinhood, and Polymarket.
 Read on to find out how each of these sites works.

 Our experience trading Yes/No stock event contracts on the top US prediction markets was great.
 However, we noted a drawback worth mentioning.